-Co-applicants must satisfy the eligibility criteria as applicable to the lead applicant himself except that co-applicant can be established in Montenegro or in EU member state.
+Co-applicants must satisfy the eligibility criteria as applicable to the lead applicant himself.

 Co-applicants must sign the mandate in Annex A.2 Section 5.

 If awarded the grant contract, the co-applicant(s) (if any) will become beneficiary(ies) in the action (together with the coordinator).